SoundCampaign pays music lovers with large Spotify playlists to listen to, critique and (sometimes) add new songs to their playlists

 Recommendations

 You aren’t getting paid a lot to review music here.
 So you shouldn’t have anyone threatening to withhold payment because they haven’t been careful about matching you with the genres of music that you like.
-Nor for some unspecified complaint by the artist.
+Nor should you have payment withheld because of some unspecified complaint by the artist.

 What their users say (from TrustPilot)